pbsinclair42/SDP-2016/Reports/User Guide.md

 To set up the RF comms system, plug in the Rf stick into your machine - check it is using serial port ttyACM0 which can be found in /dev/.
 Load up jerial.py, which is found in /comms/ - This is a serial writer to the arduino, test everything works by trying some commands e.g. f10, r-90
-Now that we know the system is operational you can either send instructions through jseral.py or if you have any prewritten command-chains then you can use those simply my launching that python program.
+Now that we know the system is operational you can either send instructions through jseral.py or if you have any prewritten command-chains then you can use those simply by launching that python program.

 ###Robot Commands